Government waste work programme

 Increasing and expanding the waste disposal levy

-The waste disposal levy provides revenue for the promotion and achievement of waste minimisation.
+The waste disposal levy provides revenue for the promotion and achievement of waste minimisation and other environmental priorities.

 See more on the waste disposal levy increase